 We are no longer enrolling patients in the MoveDMD trial.
 The open-label extension is ongoing.
 The requirements for participating in the MoveDMD trial were:

 The key inclusion and exclusion criteria and additional details about this clinical trial are available at https://clinicaltrials.gov/ct2/show/NCT02439216?term=cat-1004&rank=4.

 Which centers are participating in the clinical trial?

-In Phase 1 of the MoveDMD trial in boys affected by DMD.
-In Part A, edasalonexent was generally well tolerated, there were no safety issues, the pharmacokinetics were in line with what we expected and biomarker results demonstrated reduction in NF-ĸB activity.
+In Phase 1 of the MoveDMD trial in boys affected by DMD, edasalonexent was well tolerated, there were no safety issues, the pharmacokinetics were in line with what we expected, and biomarker results demonstrated inhibition of NF-ĸB activity.